kleros/ipfs-proxy/README.md

 ## Routes

-Add files to IPFS.
+- Add files to IPFS.
 By default it will pin the file and use a directory to preserve filename and extension.

-`/add <POST>`
+`POST /add`

 Expects a JSON body that includes:
 ```